It's Your Move (song)

 "It's Your Move" is a song by Doug Parkinson, released in March 1983 on the album Heartbeat to Heartbeat.

 America version

 A few months after the song's initial release, it was released by the band America, retitled "Your Move", from their album of the same name.
+It was released as a 7" single in Italy on Capitol Records.

 Diana Ross version

 In 1984, Diana Ross covered the song.
-It appeares on the album Swept Away.
+It appears on the album Swept Away.